Ocean and climate reporting

 Policing in Hong Kong: Unreliable witnesses

-An award-winning article that reveals police officers had a practice of giving unreliable testimony in legal cases relating to social movements.
+An award-winning article that reveals police officers had a practice of giving unreliable testimony in legal cases related to social movements.
 My co-author and I won the University Chinese-Language Writing Prize at the 20th Annual Human Rights Press Awards for the article